illinois-cs241/assignment-docs/deadlock_demolition.md

 The general flow of the algorithm for lock and destroy are self-explanatory, they just need to clean up resources.
 The fun happens in wait and post (lock and unlock respectively).
 When a thread posts

 * Check to see if the vertex is in the graph.
-If not unlock the the mutex in the `drm_t` and return.
+If it is not, return without unlocking the mutex in the `drm_t`.
-* Otherwise if the edge from the drm to the thread exists, remove the edge and unlock the `drm_t`
+* Otherwise if an edge from the drm to the thread exists, remove the edge and unlock the `drm_t`

 For drm wait